amruthkarun/insurance-fraud-detection/Veena_Fraud_Model/README.md

 It includes **15,420 records**, of which only **6% (923 records)** are labeled as fraudulent, indicating a **highly imbalanced dataset**.

+###  Environment Setup

+Two separate virtual environments are created for better modularity and dependency management:

+- **`fraud_ml`** – used for machine learning tasks such as data preprocessing, feature extraction, model training, and evaluation.
+- **`fraud_api`** – used for API development and deployment using FastAPI, integrated with the trained ML model and database.

 ##  Model Performance Summary